 Short course.
 Big impact.

 Anxiety and stress highlight the earliest forms of poor mental health in our community.
 Economically, 12.8 million working days are lost every year, resulting in essential challenges around mental health, productivity and wellbeing.
-At The Resilience Development Company, we believe that we have the ability and an obligation to help.
+At Resilience Development Co., we believe that we have the ability and an obligation to help.

 As we continue to contribute our time, capabilities and unique approach to make the world a better place, we are proud to share this look at how our programme is tackling pressing challenges and has created change that matters.

-In a sample size of 900 people experiencing our resilience training:
+In a sample size of 900 people experiencing our resilience training we saw:

-Resilience As A Platform For Success Without Sacrificing Wellbeing
+Resilience As A Platform For Positive Mental Health

 Applying the same shift in the entire UK population would be life-changing for 7.6 million people